 That is very different from "clean up the settings module" or "improve preferences reliability."
 Those sound realistic, but they are bad first issues because nobody agrees on the finish line.

-4. Assign the work and require a short plan plus likely file list before judging the code.
+- Assign the work and require a short plan plus likely file list before you reward the pull request.

 That sequence is deliberately conservative.
 If the process only looks good when the task is wide open and nobody reviews the details, it is not ready for normal team use.